Vedantvijayhumbe/SequriQuest/README.md

 We've poured our passion into building SEQURIQUEST_, While we've worked hard to create engaging challenges and a seamless experience, our journey doesn't stop here—you are a vital part of our evolution.

-> [!NOTE]
 > Whether you have suggestions for new challenges, have encountered any bugs, or want to share ideas to enhance the experience, we're eager to hear from you.
-Your insights help us refine SEQURIQUEST_ and ensure it remains both challenging and fun..
+Your insights help us refine SEQURIQUEST_ and ensure it remains both challenging and fun.

-Please feel free to contribute by [submitting an issue](https://github.com/iiitl/SequriQuest/issues) or joining the discussions.
+You are encouraged to contribute by [submitting an issue](https://github.com/iiitl/SequriQuest/issues) or joining the discussions.
 Each contribution helps us grow and improve.

 For details on how you can contribute, please check out our <a href="CONTRIBUTING.md" style="color: #FF4500; font-weight: bold;">CONTRIBUTING.md</a>.